 - Foreign Law Consultant license application fee of: $620 + additional NCBE Investigation Fee (NCBE will contact you)

 - All eligible Foreign Law Consultant applicants are required to pay an investigation fee to the National Conference of Bar Examiners (NCBE).
 After review of your application by the WSBA office, the NCBE will contact you and provide you with NCBE payment, authorization, and release forms that will need to be executed.

 Complete the Application for Washington Supreme Court APR 14 and file it with the WSBA.

 All eligible applicants are required to pay an investigation fee to the National Conference of Bar Examiners (NCBE).
 After review of your application by the WSBA office, NCBE will contact you and provide you with NCBE payment and authorization and release forms that will need to be executed by you.

-If you have any questions about the Foreign Law Consultant license, or if you prefer to have an application mailed to you, please contact the Admissions Department at firstname.lastname@example.org or 206-727-8209.
+If you have any questions about the Foreign Law Consultant license, please contact the Admissions Department at firstname.lastname@example.org.

-Please Note : All applicants are subject to a character and fitness review prior to being admitted to practice law in Washington.
-Factors considered by Admissions staff and Bar Counsel when determining whether an applicant should be referred to the Character and Fitness Board are set forth in Washington Supreme Court Admission and Practice Rules (APR) 20-24.2(a).
+All applicants are subject to a character and fitness review prior to being admitted to practice law in Washington.
+Factors considered by Admissions staff and Regulatory Counsel when determining whether an applicant should be referred to the Character and Fitness Board are set forth in Admission and Practice Rule APR 20–24.3.